StackVista/stackstate-docs/setup/agent/kubernetes.md

 ## StackState Agent types

-The Kubernetes integration collects topology data in a Kubernetes cluster, as well as metrics and events.
+The Kubernetes and OpenShift integrations collect topology data from Kubernetes and OpenShift clusters respectively, as well as metrics and events.
 To achieve this, different types of StackState Agent are used:

 | Component | Pod name |
 | :--- | :--- |